 A watch and jewellery valuation is a fully researched expert written opinion of authenticity, composition and quality in respect of an item or property that has been examined and appraised, cumulating in a monetary value.

 Are your valuations accepted by all insurance companies?

+Yes.
 We work with all insurance companies.
-As a member of the Jewellery Valuers Association and a JVA Registered valuer, valuations signed by us are accepted by all insurance companies.
-Please take a look at the website for more information from the Jewellery Valuers Association here.
-I am fully qualified and references are available upon request www.thejva.org
+As a member of the Jewellery Valuers Association and as a JVA Registered valuer, valuations signed by us are accepted by all insurance companies.
+Please take a look at the Jewellery Valuers Association website for more information.
+References are available upon request from www.thejva.org

 How do I get my jewellery or diamond ring valued?